 This journey through the Fifth Symphony, a piece that since the first performance continues to fascinate the listeners, starts with a conversation between the conductor Riccardo Muti and the author, offering to the readers his point of view as an interpreter.

-Benedetta Saglietti, a music historian and Beethoven scholar, holds a Ph.D. in Early Modern history from the University of Turin (Italy).
+Benedetta Saglietti, a music historian and Beethoven scholar, holds a Ph.D. in Early Modern History from the University of Turin (Italy).
 She is active as a researcher in different fields and a recognized expert in music iconography.
-Her most important publications include: Beethoven, ritratti e immagini (Edt-De Sono, 2010) which led to her invitation to the International Beethoven Project’s Beethoven Festival (Chicago) in 2011; the editorships of Una visita a Beethoven (La scuola di Pitagora, 2014) and with Giangiorgio Satragni of Strawinski, by Alfredo Casella (Castelvecchi, 2016), among many other articles and scientific reviews.
+Her most important publications include: Beethoven, ritratti e immagini (Edt-De Sono, 2010) which led to her invitation to the first Beethoven Festival (Chicago) in 2011; the editorships of Una visita a Beethoven (La scuola di Pitagora, 2014) and with Giangiorgio Satragni of Strawinski, by Alfredo Casella (Castelvecchi, 2016), among many other articles and scientific reviews.
 Saglietti was asked to contribute to the exhibition catalogue Ludwig van.
 Le mythe Beethoven (Gallimard, 2016).

 Her multimedia project of Schönberg’s Pierrot lunaire, conceived together with Valentina Manchia, as based on the graphic designer Massin’s work, made its debut in 2018 at the renowned Stresa Festival.
 She works as a music critic and digital strategist.